olegantonyan/undefined-reference/_posts/2015-12-13-ensure-you-understand-ensure.md

 [19] pry(main)>
 {% endhighlight %}

 It was very surprising for me in a contrast with Ruby's "least surprise principle".
-But [this is how it works](ruby-doc.org/docs/keywords/1.9/Object.html)
+But [this is how it works](ruby-doc.org/docs/keywords/1.9/Object.html):

+> Marks the final, optional clause of a begin/end block, generally in cases where the block also contains a rescue clause.
+The code in the ensure clause is guaranteed to be executed, whether control flows to the rescue block or not.

 ### Conclusion